 In August 2016, the FASB issued ASU No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments".
 This standard provides guidance on how certain cash receipts and cash payments are presented and classified in the statement of cash flows and is intended to reduce diversity in practice with respect to these items.
 The standard is applied using a retrospective transition method and is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently evaluating the potential impact of this authoritative guidance on our consolidated financial statements.
+We adopted this standard on January 1, 2018 and the adoption did not have any impact on our consolidated financial statements.